Darkfencer6/History-App/README.md

     History App App.

 # Features
-* Share Projects
+* Timeline View
-* Message other developers
+* Historical Events Database
-* Rate others work
+* Interactive Maps
-* Search other developers
+* Historical Figures Profiles

 # Course Overview
-* Basic React Native Components
+* Mesopotamia and the first cities
-* Database Design using Appwrite
+* Early innovations in writing, agriculture, and law
-* User Registration & Authenticaiton
+* The Italian Renaissance and the rebirth of art
-* Deployment
+* Evaluate how these movements shaped the modern world

 # Tech Stack
 * React Native